Coroner's Finding: McManus, Pamela

 AI-generated summary

 A 75-year-old woman with a 20-month history of iron deficiency anaemia was not investigated for its cause by her general practitioner despite clear clinical signs of deterioration.
 The coroner found this fell 'grossly short' of the standard of care expected.
 When eventually diagnosed with colonic cancer at the hepatic flexure, she underwent right hemicolectomy but died from aspiration two days post-operatively.
-Medical adviser Dr Bell opined that prompt investigation of iron deficiency anaemia would have enabled earlier cancer diagnosis when the patient was in better health, potentially offering 50% five-year survival compared to her actual outcome.
+Medical adviser Dr B. opined that prompt investigation of iron deficiency anaemia would have enabled earlier cancer diagnosis when the patient was in better health, potentially offering 50% five-year survival compared to her actual outcome.
 The case highlights the critical importance of investigating the cause of iron deficiency anaemia, particularly in older patients with systemic symptoms, rather than simply treating the anaemia itself.

 AI-generated summary and tagging — may contain inaccuracies; refer to original finding for legal purposes.
-Report an inaccuracy.

 Error types